-- 1. Click the Add icon (+) in the left pane - Type a name for the new condition in the Name field.
-The name in the left column is simultaneously updated with your changes. - 3.
-Select which type of logout condition you want to use and complete the information required for that type.
+2. In the Name box, type a name for the new condition.

+The name in the left column is simultaneously updated with your changes.

+3. Select which type of logout condition you want to use and complete the information required for that type.
 The following table describes the options.

 Option Description Regex With this option, you construct a regular expression (regex).
 A regular expression is a pattern that describes a set of strings.
 Regular expressions are constructed much like mathematical expressions by using various operators to combine smaller expressions.
 Only users with a working knowledge of regular expressions should use this feature.
-The regex must reflect the difference between a) the response to a logged-in user's request to access a protected page, and b) the response to the same request from the user, while not logged in, to access the same protected page.
-The general steps to construct the regex are as follows: a.
+The regex must reflect the difference between a) the response to a logged-

+Option Description in user's request to access a protected page, and b) the responsame request from the user, while not logged in, to access the protected page.
+The general steps to construct the regex are a a.
 Start the Web Proxy tool to record web traffic.
-For more information, see the Web Proxy Help or the Micro Focus Fortify WebInspect Tools Guide. b.
+For more information, see the Web Proxy Help or the OpenText[TM] Dynamic Application Security Testing Tools Guide. b.
 Log in to the target site and copy the URL of a protected page. c.
 Log out and use the copied URL to try to access the protected page without logging in. d.
-Compare the responses and identify a unique aspect of the response to the attempt to access the protected page without logging in.
+Compare the responses and identify a unique aspect of the response to the attempt to access the protected page without logging in. e.

-Option Description e.
 Open the Regular Expression Editor.
-For more information, see the Regular Expression Editor Help or the Micro Focus Fortify WebInspect Tools Guide . f.
+For more information, see the Regular Expression Editor Help or the OpenText [TM] Dynamic Application Security Testing Tools Guide. f.
 Construct a regex that reflects the unique aspect of the response to the attempt to access the protected page without logging in. g.
 Copy the regex into the Regex field of the Logout Condition Editor.
 URL When you select this option, the currently displayed web page is automatically used as the default value.
 You can specify a static URL to which the target site redirects users when it logs them out.
 Do not specify the target site's general login page.